EllenSt264/my-Next-Game/README.md

 - For customising Materialize's collapsible feature, I looked to [this source](https://stackoverflow.com/questions/45869545/how-to-remove-the-border-of-a-collapsible-div-li-in-materialize-css) for help with removing the collapsible div's border.

 - The bounce animation for the scroll-up button, implemented in the right-hand corner of the Our Favourites page, was based upon [this source](https://codepen.io/bisaillonyannick/pen/pvZeGg)

+- I used [this source](https://stackoverflow.com/questions/43858134/how-to-add-conditional-css-class-based-on-python-if-statement) for help with assigning a class to a div element with Jinja